CALL FOR PAPERS, 2022

 Guidelines for Submission

-It is a policy of the journals that each issue should contain at least one article by members of Chandernagore College.
 Submissions should be original and not previously published elsewhere or submitted for consideration to any other journal.
 Authors should submit a declaration to this intent along with the manuscript.
 Manuscripts may be rejected without peer review by the Editor-in-Chief if they do not comply with the instructions for authors.
 The Title Sheet should be a separate file indicating the Title of the Article, Name, Designation and Affiliation of the Authors.
-In no case these particulars should be mentioned in the file containing the article itself to help the double-blind peer review process.
+In no case these particulars should be mentioned in the file containing the article itself, or the abstract to help the double-blind peer review process.
 All submissions should be double spaced in MS Word, Times New Roman, Font size 11.
-All articles should be in the range of 2500 to 5500 words.
+All articles should be in the range of 2500 to 8000 words.
 The upper limit of words is flexible.

-- The Title Sheet file should contain the Title, Name/s of Author/s, Designation and Affiliation, mobile number and e-mail ID.
+- File 3: TITLE SHEET: A separate file containing the Title Sheet; it should contain the Title of the paper, Name/s of Author/s, Designation and Affiliation, mobile number and e-mail ID.

-- The contributor should provide only soft copy of the text in MS Word, Times New Roman Font 11 in a separate file.
+- END-NOTE REFERENCING: The contributor should provide only soft copy of the text in MS Word, Times New Roman Font size 11 in a separate file.
 The text and end-notes should be double spaced.
-The notes should be inserted using the References tab of MS Word.
+The notes should be inserted using the References tab of MS Word in Arabic numerals (1,2,3) Font size 10.
+Do not justify the text or the notes.

-- Citation details should be in the following manner when citing for the first time:
+- CITING BOOKS: Citation details should be in the following manner when citing for the first time a book:

 Author’s name, comma